GJeannin0/SebastienFeser.github.io/index.md

 ### _mm_store_ps()
 The **_mm_store_ps** function is storing from the value *x1* to the memory.

-Here, instead of calculating the functions 4 times with 4 different Quaternions, I’ll be calculating them only once.
+Here, instead of calculating the **Dot** function 4 times with 4 different Quaternions, I’ll be calculating it only once.
 This will allow to spare a lot of performance as I will show you.

 ## Results
-I created a test that calculated the **Dot product** of *n* quaternions using the MSVC compiler with an intel core i7 CPU on a Windows 10 PC.
+I created a test that calculates the **Dot product** of *n* Quaternions using the MSVC Compiler with an Intel core i7 CPU on a Windows 10 PC.
 Here’s the result:

 <!--- Show a graphic of the code --->
 ![](ResultQuatIntrinsicsGraph.png)

 As you can see, the **BM_Dot_Intrinsics** is between 3 and 4 times faster than the **BM_Dot** which is a huge performance optimization.

-I've looked on godbolt what was the main difference between the two functions in assembly code.
+I've looked on Godbolt what was the main difference between the two functions in assembly code.

 The Quaternion **Dot** function had to use a **jmp** to test the Dot product of 4 Quaternions.
 It calculated for each value the Dot product.